pasqal-io/qoolqit/docs/contents/custom_embedders.md

 ## Automatic validation

-To define a custom embedder, the extra arguments (besides the data) the embedding function must match the fields in the configuration dataclass, otherwise an error will be raised.
+To define a custom embedder, the extra arguments in the embedding function (besides the data) must match the fields in the configuration dataclass, otherwise an error will be raised.

 ```python exec="on" source="material-block" result="json" session="embedding"
 def my_embedding_function(graph: DataGraph, param1: float) -> DataGraph: